 - Weekly: Specify a single day each week, and weekly recurrence for synchronization.

-After you install a Data Warehouse service point, several reports become available on the Reporting Services point that is installed at the same site.
-If you install the Data Warehouse service point before installing a Reporting Services point, the reports will be added automatically when you later install the Reporting Services point.
+After you install a data warehouse service point, several reports become available on the reporting services point that is installed at the same site.
+If you install the data warehouse service point before installing a reporting services point, the reports are automatically added when you later install the reporting services point.